jasonjayoo/The-Work-Day-Planner/README.md

 <br>
     - Try the work day planner yourself and plan out your day!.
     <br>
-    - You can test out the webpage on vsc or directly in the inspect window of your browser.
+    - You can test out the webpage on vsc or directly in the inspect window of your browser (f12).

 <br>
 <br>